- We see patients on a “referral only” basis.

 - Our office staff will then contact you directly to schedule the initial appointment.

-- We try to see patients within 2 weeks of receiving the referral.
+- We try to see patients within 2 weeks of receiving the referral, but sometimes new appointments can delayed upto 8-12 weeks.

-- We normally see new patients Monday mornings or Thursday afternoons
+- We normally see new patients on Thursdays, all day.

 - If the appointment involves a Work-Comp issue, we must obtain a written approval from the WC adjuster prior to scheduling the appointment.